Table of Contents

 ✔ No additional layer is required above the subgrade to construct an earth road, as the subgrade acts as the pavement layer.

-The considerations that need to take care of in Low cost roads are as follows:
+The considerations that need to be taken care of in low-cost roads are:

 1. Following the mass curve, The road shall be constructed on a balanced approach.